GabrielHinz/multivpn/README.md

 following the instructions below, you will be able to quickly create a VPN server and configure it to allow forwarding to a server (or range) of your choice.

 ### Prerequisites
-Requirements for the execution of this script.
-To avoid problems during the run, ensure that the requirements are installed.
+Requirements for running this script.
+To avoid runtime problems, make sure the requirements are installed, otherwise the tool will try to install on first run (only on ubuntu and centos).
 - openvpn
 - wget